Goals

 Strategic challenges

-- Landscape restoration and redesign (e.g. nutrient offset assessment methodology and tools)
+- Landscape Rehabilitation and Resilience (e.g. nutrient offset assessment methodology and tools)

 Outcomes

-Since the QWMN’s establishment in 2017, it has initiated more than 14 collaborative projects ranging from a catalogue of the major water models used by the Queensland Government through improved integration between agricultural and catchment models to a review of the treatment of climate change in the state’s water models.
+Since the QWMN’s establishment in 2017, it has initiated more than 45 collaborative projects from four rounds of research development and innovation rounds and ranging from a catalogue of the major water models used by the Queensland Government through improved integration between agricultural and catchment models, to a review of the treatment of climate change in the state’s water models.